-What is it used for in Ayurvedic medicine?
-Ayurvedic doctors use Kokum butter to treat a huge array of issues ranging from infections, sores and bites to curing arthritic pain and alleviating a host of digestive disorders.
+Ayurvedic doctors use kokum butter to treat a wide array of issues ranging from infections, sores and bites to curing arthritic pain and alleviating a host of digestive disorders.
 The ripe fruits are also said in Ayurvedic medicine to balance both vata and kapha doshas.

-Benefit #5: it is anti-bacterial and non-comedogenic.
-Kokum butter is non-comedogenic, which means it doesn’t clog pores, the main contributor to breakouts.
-This also makes is perfect for hotter, more humid climates.
-Add on the incredible anti-bacterial properties and it is perfect for skincare products.
+Kokum butter is non-comedogenic, which means it won’t clog pores or cause breakouts.
+This also makes it perfect for hotter and more humid climates.
+Add on its natural anti-bacterial properties and it is perfect for use in skincare!

 Whether you’re making your own product or buying something with kokum butter in it, it will last you at least 1-2 years (if stored somewhere cool and dark) because of its oxidative stability, one of the highest amongst vegetable oils.

 At Malavara we love kokum butter so much that we have incorporated it as the one of the main ingredients for our Lime Vetiver Body & Hand Wash Lotion, a deeply hydrating and fragrant lotion that combines Kokum butter with aloe vera juice to heal, hydrate and soften your skin naturally.

 P/S: Combine it with our De-Stress and Calm Body Lotion Massage (found in the Rituals tab!) to help you calm and ground the mind, delivering the mind-body connection that is Ayurveda!